Andrew Lee (entrepreneur): Personal life

 Andrew Lee was born in Indianapolis and raised in Carmel, a city in the Indianapolis metro area.
-He enrolled at Purdue University and transferred to the University at Buffalo, but later dropped out to start working.
+He enrolled in Purdue University and transferred to the University at Buffalo, but later dropped out to start working.

-In October 2018, Yi Seok, a member of the House of Yi and one of the pretenders to the defunct imperial throne of Korea, declared Lee the crown prince of Korea at a ceremony in Los Angeles, attended by Bermuda premier David Burt, and city officials from Los Angeles and Jeonju.

 In 2020, Lee and his family moved to a mansion in Hidden Valley, Ventura County, California.

-In the afternoon of November 18, 2022, J-Money, driving a Rolls-Royce Phantom registered to Andrew Lee, was shot and robbed by 2 men in Koreatown, Los Angeles.
+In the afternoon of 18 November 2022, J-Money, driving a Rolls-Royce Phantom registered to Andrew Lee, was shot and robbed by 2 men in Koreatown, Los Angeles.
 As of February 2023, the perpetrators have not been identified.
-Andrew Lee, under the rapper name KingLee, appeared on J-Money's album titled "Dun It All".
+Andrew Lee, under the rapper name KingLee, has collaborated with J-Money on multiple occasions, including an appearance on J-Money's album titled "Dun It All".